j0c2/project-seraphim/README.md

 ---

-📖 About the Name
+## 📖 About the Name

-Seraphim is derived from Seraphim — guardians and watchers.
-This project acts as a guardian for AI systems, ensuring reliability, trust, and resilience in production ML.
+Derived from Seraphim — guardians and watchers - this project acts as a guardian for AI systems, ensuring reliability, trust, and resilience in production ML.